brugr9/Heartbeat51/README.md

 ### 3.3.
 Heartbeat Update

-With receiving MQTT messages `BP_PSL_Demo` starts udating the visual feedback by calling event `HeartbeatUpdate`, the heart bumps frequently as given by RR-interval and the TextRender shows the heart rate (see figures 3.2.1 and 3.2.2. and listing 3.2.).
+With receiving MQTT messages Blueprint `BP_PSL_Demo` starts udating the visual feedback by calling event `HeartbeatUpdate`, the heart bumps frequently as given by RR-interval and the TextRender shows the heart rate (see figures 3.2.1 and 3.2.2. and listing 3.2.).

 | ![0752](Docs/HeartbeatUpdate/0752.png) | ![1671](Docs/HeartbeatUpdate/1671.png) | ![1671](Docs/HeartbeatUpdate/1671.png) | ![2983](Docs/HeartbeatUpdate/2983.png) | ![4304](Docs/HeartbeatUpdate/4304.png) | ![5616](Docs/HeartbeatUpdate/5616.png) |
 |:----------:|:----------:|:----------:|:----------:|:----------:|:----------:|